|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Simple syrup is a solution of equal parts (by weight) sugar and water and its uses are myriad.
 You can use simple syrup to sweeten and add moisture to cakes and other desserts.
-It's also handy for sweetening cold drinks like iced coffee and iced tea since granulated sugar doesn't dissolve as well in cold drinks as it does in hot ones.
+It's also handy for sweetening cold drinks such as iced coffee and iced tea since granulated sugar doesn't dissolve as well in cold drinks as it does in hot ones.
 There is also a slew of cocktails that use simple syrup, like the old-fashioned and the mojito.
 And it's as easy to do as the name implies.

 Simple syrup is traditionally made by boiling the water and sugar until the sugar dissolves.
 The resulting syrup is then cooled and stored in a bottle or jar.
 You can infuse it with orange flavor by simmering orange peel in the syrup.
 It's nice when brushed onto the layers of a classic genoise cake, though there are many other uses for orange simple syrup as well.
 Consider it mixed into homemade herbal iced tea, drizzle it over vanilla ice cream, add a little bit to a salad dressing, or try it on top of pancakes: the possibilities are limitless.